THE MAGNIFICAT IN MODERN TIMES

 We will also look at some modern day saints and artists who teach us to live in Mary’s Magnificat spirit, such as Oscar Romero, Dorothy Day, Thea Bowman, and the artist, Sister Corita Kent.

 Radical change in the Church and in the world can begin with a single “yes”, as exemplified by Mary and Elizabeth and these modern day saints.
 As we approach the season of Lent, this retreat provides us with the chance to re-focus on the power of the heart that is open to God and is ready to embrace Him in those around us.
 We will find inspiration and direction for our Lenten journey to become instruments of healing, renewal, and beauty in our world and for the Church.

 Guided by artist Bro.
 Mickey McGrath.
-Check-in begins at 3pm, dinner will be served at 6pm and the first presentation will begin at 7pm on Friday.
+Check-in begins at 3pm and the first presentation will begin after dinner.

 Bro.
 Mickey, an Oblate of St. Francis de Sales, is a popular and engaging presenter who happily travels to conferences, parishes, and retreat centers throughout North America to deliver the good news about deep and often whimsical connections between art and religious faith.

 He is the author and illustrator of eleven books, many of which have received awards from Catholic publishing associations.
 His own articles, or articles about him, have appeared in America Magazine, Commonweal, St. Anthony Messenger, USA Today, The Philadelphia Inquirer and many diocesean newspapers around the country.

 Since 1987, he has served on summer faculty at the Grünewald Guild in Washington State where he’s also a Guild Master.

 A native of Philadelphia, Bro.
 Mickey currently lives and works in Camden, NJ and is parishioner at Sacred Heart Church, a parish within the Roman Catholic Diocese of Camden.